Please use the menu below to navigate to any article section:

 The streets of Essendon are home to some of Melbourne’s most grand and historic properties, perched along beautiful tree-lined streets that could rival the inner-east favourites such as Kew and Hawthorn.

-The difference here is the price: the median house value is around $1.8m and in Essendon North, it’s $1.35 – still not “cheap”, but far lower than the more exclusive suburbs to the south.
+The difference here is the price: the median house value is around $1.73 million m and in Essendon North, it’s $1.32 million (as of February 2025) – still not “cheap”, but far lower than the more exclusive suburbs to the south.

 9. Wantirna